Maltomatic/Verbosity/readme.md

     - the next line is an else clause if the statement ends in a period
         - the clause is parsed as any other statement
 - Opening words with other POS tags are ignored
+    - the whole line is discarded in computation, but still counts towards the line count
+    - these lines cannot be jumped to